 Despite the necessity of internationalizing, you still may be hesitant to embark, because you feel the voyage is "too risky."
 We assure you that the numerous benefits of internationalization far outweigh the possible risks—especially if you have us to guide you from start to finish.
 At M74, our goal is to provide you with as much knowledge as possible about the market you are intending to enter, so that way you can feel fully confident in your decision-making.
 After all, as the legendary investor Warren Buffet says, "Risk comes from not knowing what you're doing"—which is something you won't have to worry about with us by your side.

 By exporting your product or commodity, or by expanding your company's presence overseas (including via franchising or licensing), you will have access to significantly more customers.
-This is particularly true in large developing countries with rising middle classes and nations that are signatories to free trade agreements (like the AFTA in Southeast Asia, the USMCA in North America, the AfCFTA in Africa).
-Moreover, by establishing operations within a European Union (EU) member state (such as Spain or Portugal), your business becomes instantly connected to all 32 of the countries that comprise the European Single Market.
+This is particularly true in large developing countries with rising middle classes and nations that are signatories to free trade agreements (like RCEP and AFTA in the Asia-Pacific, the USMCA in North America, and the AfCFTA in Africa).
+Moreover, by establishing operations within a European Union (EU) member state (such as Spain or Portugal), your business becomes instantly connected to all 31 of the countries that comprise the European Single Market.

 If you are a small or medium-sized enterprise (SME), you may think that offering your goods abroad is something that only the big guys can do.
 While this may have been true in the past, it is certainly not the case now.
 According to the European Central Bank, "more than a third of SMEs" and "a quarter of micro-firms" in the EU were exporters in 2018.
 The Bank also found that "exporting SMEs tend to be more profitable and innovative than non-exporting ones."
 In the United States (US), "9% of American small businesses export."
 This figure comes from a 2019 survey conducted by the US Chamber of Commerce.
 The Chamber goes on to note that "small businesses' export revenues as a share of total revenues increased by 20% since 2016" and "small businesses that export saw substantially faster overall growth from 2016 to 2018: average revenues of exporting small businesses increased by 24.3%, compared with a 14.1% increase for non-exporting businesses."
 The Chamber also believes that "if small businesses had better access to export markets, their export sales would increase by over 14% during the next three years (2020 through 2022), which would increase US economic output by $81 billion and add 900,000 American jobs."
 One of the main barriers to this type of access is the inability of domestic businesses to find trusted distribution, wholesale, or retail partners in unfamiliar foreign markets—which is exactly what we at M74 are here to help you do.